Skip to main content Skip to footer

 RACI matrix alternatives

-As the RACI chart is a simple project plan at its heart, it’s flexible enough for you to optimize it to fit your particular need.
+As the RACI chart is a simple project plan at its heart, it’s flexible enough for you to optimize it to fit your particular needs.
 Especially when you’re using a fully customizable template like the one from monday.com.

 DACI